Back to Blog

 GITHUB_TOKEN: How It Works and How to Secure Automatic GitHub Action Tokens

-Explore the ins and outs of GITHUB_TOKEN- from using it securely, risks involved, and setting the right token permissions to keep your workflows secure.
+Explore the ins and outs of GitHub token- from using it securely, risks involved, and setting the right token permissions to keep your workflows secure.

 Ashish Kurmi